Martha Beauclerk: Life

 She was ambitious and set her sights on gaining patronage for herself or her family members.
 In 1732 due to the presumed intercession of her family she was made a maid of honour to Queen Caroline in 1732.
-In 1736 her brother died and Horace Walpole, who was a friend and part of the network she had established in court, wrote poetry for her.
+In 1736 her brother died and Horace Walpole, who was a friend and part of the network she had established in court, wrote poetry for her, as did Mary Jones.

 On 25 June 1739 she became the second wife of Lord Henry Beauclerk who, like herself, had a social position well above his financial position.
 He was "a younger son" who was in the army and he had made a name for himself, in 1727, during the Thirteenth siege of Gibraltar.
 He rose to be a colonel but he ended his career when it was said that he refused to be posted to Minorca with the rest of his regiment.
 He was stripped of his rank and he was never appointed to any other position.
-Horace Walpole suggested that her husband had really been stripped of his position by the Duke of Cumberland because he had disagreed with the Duke's position at a Courts Martial and that the reason was given was just a pretext.
+Horace Walpole suggested that her husband had really been stripped of his position by the Duke of Cumberland because he had disagreed with the Duke's position at a Court Martial and that the reason was given was just a pretext.